joms/PuttyColors/README.md

 **Note:** Still needs some adjustments, and will probably need an Irssi theme too

+#### Needed adjustments:
+* Hilights are very very hard to read
+* Own nick is too dark
+* General text is too dark
+* Bold cyan should be more subtle

 ### Colors and indexes in Putty

 | Changed | Index | Name | Comment |